MIT-LCP/Shakespeare-Method/README.md

 The Shakespeare-Method repository contains the code we used (in a user friendly tutorial style) to develop a new method to identify attributed and unattributed potential adverse events using the unstructured notes portion of electronic health records.
 This repository consists of ipython notebooks that are meant to be linear and easy to follow without having to understand the entire codebase.
 The level of abstraction has been kept to a minimum for this reason.
 Copies of the notebooks rendered as PDFs are provided in the [/pdf/](./pdf) directory for quick viewing.

+Many methods for finding AEs in text rely on pre-defining possible AEs before searching for pre-specified words and phrases or manual labeling (standardization) by investigators.
+We developed a method to identify possible AEs, even if unknown or unattributed, without any pre-specifications or standardization of notes.
+Our method is inspired by word-frequency analysis methods used to uncover the true authorship of disputed works credited to William Shakespeare.

+We chose two use cases, “Transfusion” and “Time Periods”.
+Transfusion was chosen because new transfusion adverse event (AE) types were becoming recognized during the study data period; therefore, we anticipated an opportunity to find unattributed potential AEs (PAEs) in the notes.
+With the “Time Periods” case we wanted to simulate near real time surveillance.
+We chose time periods in the hope of detecting PAEs due to contaminated heparin during mid-2007 to mid-2008 that were announced in early 2008.
+We hypothesized that the prevalence of contaminated heparin may have been widespread enough to manifest in EHRs through symptoms related to heparin adverse events, independent of clinicians’ documentation of attributed AEs.

-We chose the case of transfusion adverse events  and potential transfusion adverse events because new transfusion adverse events types were becoming recognized during the study data period; therefore, we anticipated an opportunity to find unattributed potential transfusion adverse events in the notes.
-We used MIMIC-III (EHRs for adult critical care admissions at a major teaching hospital, 2001-2012) dataset and formed a Transfused group (21,443 admissions treated with packed red blood cells, platelets, or plasma), excluded 2,373 ambiguous admissions (grey), and formed a Comparison group of 25,468 admissions.
-We concatenated the text notes for each admission, sorted by date, into one document, and deleted replicate sentences and lists.
-We  identified statistically significant words in Transfused vs. Comparison.
-Then, Transfused documents were vectorized on only those words, followed by topic modeling on these Transfused documents to produce 45 topics.
-After assigning the maximum topic to each document, we separated the documents (admissions) that had a low maximum topic score for further review by subject matter experts to evaluate for potential adverse events.
+We used EHRs for adult critical care admissions at a major teaching hospital, 2001-2012 (MIMIC III Database).
+For each case, we formed a group of interest and a comparison group.
+We concatenated the text notes for each admission into one document sorted by date, and deleted replicate sentences and lists.
+We  identified statistically significant words in the group of interest vs. the comparison group.
+Documents in the group of interest were filtered to those words, followed by topic modeling on the filtered documents to produce  topics.
+For each topic, the three documents with the maximum topic scores were manually reviewed to identify PAEs.

 **The Shakespeare Method has five steps:**